 Our Community Shared Solar Campaign is now over, but we are still here to answer your questions about community solar.

-Community Solar is finally available to almost anyone in New York State.
+Community Shared Solar is solar energy which is available to community members at large - and, finally, it is available to almost anyone in New York State.
 For the first time ever, there really is a way to go solar for everyone, regardless of whether you own a home, have money to buy solar panels, or live in a field or forest.
 In the section below, you will find more information on community solar in general, but also on the two types of community solar that are currently being developed in New York State.

 Community solar hasn't always been in option in New York State - up until the end of 2015, residents that wanted to go solar only had the option of having solar on their house or in their yard.
 Renters, or those that lived in unsuitable areas due to shade, had no real solar options.